python/cpython/Doc/c-api/refcounting.rst

 .. c:function:: void Py_DecRef(PyObject *o)

+   Decrement the reference count for object *o*.
+A function version of :c:func:`Py_XDECREF`.
-   :c:func:`Py_DecRef` is a simply exported function version of :c:func:`Py_XDECREF`, which provides conveniences for runtime dynamic embedding of Python.
+   It can be used for runtime dynamic embedding of Python.

 The following functions or macros are only for use within the interpreter core: